Census a big deal for Alabama’s small towns

 Brown said that, per capita, each Alabamian accounts for $1,567 of federal money from 16 federal assistance programs that distribute funds based on the census data.

-Brown said that county residents should receive census materials in the mail by May or June in 2020.

-Brown said the county has been preparing for the 2020 census since 2017 when Brown and Commissioner Laura Cobb attended a census workshop in Gadsden and were trained to use software and the process for updating Cleburne County addresses.
+Brown said the county has been preparing for the 2020 census since 2017, when she and Commissioner Laura Cobb attended a census workshop in Gadsden and were trained to use software and the process for updating Cleburne County addresses.

 “We are in jeopardy.
 It is predicted that we will lose a congressional seat.
 You have to think about the implications of that, we lose representation in Congress,” Maloney said.

-“From an economic developer’s perspective, every single day I am on census.gov and I’m utilizing that data that they have collected to market to potential industry and retail development,” said Maloney.
+“From an economic developer’s perspective, every single day, I am on census.gov and I’m utilizing that data that they have collected to market to potential industry and retail development.”

-Maloney said that developers scrutinize the census demographics and it’s imperative that the information is as accurate as possible and reflective of what the potential is for development in any particular area.
+Maloney said developers scrutinize the census demographics, and it’s imperative the information is as accurate as possible and reflective of what the potential is for development in any particular area.

 “I can’t stress how important it is,” Maloney said.

-Maloney said that both the city of Heflin and the county have been in discussions on how to market the census to residents to make sure everyone that is capable can fill out the census forms.
+Maloney said both the city of Heflin and the county have been in discussions on how to market the census to residents to make sure everyone who is capable can fill out the census forms.

 “We’re a small town.
-If we can prove that we have more people within our town limits than obviously we get more tax money.”
+If we can prove that we have more people within our town limits, than obviously, we get more tax money,” she said.

-Fambrough said that the town is getting ready for the census like other area municipalities.
+Fambrough said the town is getting ready for the census like other area municipalities.

-Fambrough said a new subdivision has been added in Munford and many addresses have been added which had been left off of maps.
+Fambrough said a new subdivision has been added in Munford, and many addresses have been added that had been left off of maps.
 Those additions will help update Munford’s population figures, she said.

 Fambrough said the updated information has already been sent to Washington.